Glycemic Index and Glycemic Load of Common Berries and Other Foods

-There are many ways to compare various foods in terms of protein, carbohydrate, fats, fibers, vitamins, minerals, antioxidants etc content.
+There are many ways to compare various foods in terms of protein, carbohydrate, fats, fibers, vitamins, minerals, antioxidants, etc., content.

 One of the important ways to compare foods are their Glycemic Index (GI) and Glycemic Load (GL).

-Glycemic Load rectifies this problem by taking into account portion sizes - to calculate GL (Glycemic Load) divide food's Glycemic Index by 100 and multiply it by the grams of digestible carbohydrates (that means excluding fibers) in a served portion.
+Glycemic Load (GL) rectifies this problem by taking into account portion sizes - to calculate GL (Glycemic Load) divide food's Glycemic Index by 100 and multiply it by the grams of digestible carbohydrates (that means excluding fibers) in a served portion.

 Blueberries have a GI between 40 and 53 (various studies show various results since not all varieties have the same amounts of nutrients and water).
-Worst case scenario is to assume GI of 53.
-One cup of blueberries on average has 150g (little more than 5 ounces) of blueberries.
+The worst-case scenario is to assume a GI of 53.
+One cup of blueberries, on average, has 150g (little more than 5 ounces) of blueberries.

-GL = (53 / 100) * (12.1 * 1.5) = 9.6
+Glycemic Load = (53 / 100) * (12.1 * 1.5) = 9.6

 Glycemic Index and Glycemic Load Chart - Food Comparison

-Next table presents basic nutritional data of certain foods, berries included, with their Glycemic Index and Glycemic Load values for various serving portions.
+The next table presents basic nutritional data of certain foods, berries included, with their Glycemic Index and Glycemic Load values for various serving portions.

 |Food||Glycemic Index||Serving size||Available Carbohydrates||Glycemic Load|